terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/SystemDate.txt

    * - Sr. No.
      - Description
    * - | (1)
-     - | When it is 'true', the value fetched from table is cached.
-By default it is 'false' so the value is not cached.
+     - | When it is \ `true`\, the difference value fetched from table is cached.
+By default it is \ `false` \ so the value is not cached.
-       | When it is 'false', SQL is executed each time when DateFactory is used.
+       | When it is \ `false`\ , SQL is executed each time when the method of Date Factory is called.

 |

-When the difference value is to be changed after setting cache, cache value can be reloaded by executing \ ``JdbcAdjustedDateFactory.reload()``\  method after changing the table value.
+When the difference value is to be changed after setting cache, cache value can be reloaded by executing \ `JdbcAdjustedJodaTimeDateFactory.reload()` \ method after changing the table value.

 **Java class**